alexjames47/StartUp/README.md

 **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.

-**JavaScript** - Provides login, choice display, applying votes, display other users votes, backend endpoint calls.
+**JavaScript** - Provides login, bingo card creation, covering squares, display other users bingo cards, backend endpoint calls.

-**Service** - Backend service with endpoints for: login retrieving choices submitting votes retrieving vote status
+**Service** - Backend service with endpoints for: login retrieving bingo cards
+Marking Squares
-DB/Login - Store users, choices, and votes in database.
+DB/Login - Store users, marks, and bingos in database.
 Register and login users.
 Credentials securely stored in database.
-Can't vote unless authenticated.
+Can't chat unless authenticated.

-**WebSocket** - As each user votes, their votes are broadcast to all other users.
+**WebSocket** - As each user gets bingos, their bingos are broadcast to all other users.

 **React** - Application ported to use the React web framework.